masuvern/barinsta/README.md

-### For newcomers, especially for people visiting from HowToMen
+### For newcomers, especially for those visiting from HowToMen

 Thank you for your interest in InstaGrabber!